Anatomy of an Android App

 2. Services

-A service is a component that runs in the Background to perform long-running operations.
 For example, a service might play music in the background while the user is in a different application, or it might upload an image to the server without blocking user interaction.

 A Service is implemented as a subclass of Service class as follows: